boostr-network/boostr-pax-contracts/README.md

 - **Pre-defined Rarity Classes:** Every token ID within a collection is assigned a rarity class, dictating the probability of its acquisition upon opening a Smart Pack.
 - **Exclusive Minting Rights:** Primarily, only a Smart Pack contract can mint tokens from its associated Collectibles contract, maintaining exclusivity and rarity.
 However, Collectibles contracts retain the flexibility to be deployed and utilized independently if desired.
 - **Tailored Probabilities:** The architecture allows for the customization of rarity probabilities, ensuring a balanced and exciting distribution of collectibles.
+- **Reward Capabilities:** Smart Collectibles contracts can implement reward mechanisms, allowing collectors to earn additional benefits or incentives based on their interactions with the ecosystem.
+This could include rewards for completing collections, participating in staking activities, or achieving specific milestones.

+## SmartPackVault: Secure Storage for Digital Assets and Staking

+The SmartPackVault contract serves as a secure vault for storing digital assets within the Boostr Network ecosystem.
+It facilitates staking and unstaking of Smart Packs while maintaining a record of staking durations and providing event emission for monitoring activities.

+- **Reduce Time To Reach Maximum Boost:** Stake Smart Pack for up to reduce the time of reaching maximum boost for up to 6 months.
+- **Earn ERC20 tokens:** Stake Smart Pack to earn ERC20 tokens and feed the prize pool for collectors.

 ## Ensuring Unpredictability